-Court's ultimate holding that the respective parents could not be deported, as a close familial relationship to a citizen was one of the prerequisites for the statutory exemption from deportation at issue.
+Errico is a bit different.
+The Court's statements in the consolidated cases that the children were citizens were necessary in light of the Court's ultimate holding that the respective parents could not be deported, as a close familial relationship to a citizen was one of the prerequisites for the statutory exemption from deportation at issue.
 These statements are thus not technically dicta, as was the case with the statements in Hintopoulos and Rios-Pineda discussed above.
 But the statements are not a binding holding for another reason.
-The citizenship of the children was not contested, and the Court conducted no analysis whatsoever of whether children born to immigrants in the country illegally (in Errico, by making a material misrepresentation on his visa application; in Scott, by entering into a sham marriage) were automatically citizens by virtue of the Fourteenth Amendment.
-It is well established that questions merely assumed or passed over without consideration do not establish binding precedent.
-See, e.g., Webster v.
-Fall, 266 U.S. 507, 511 (1925) ("Questions which merely lurk in the record, neither brought to the attention of the court nor ruled upon, are not to be considered as having been so decided as to constitute precedents.").
-Therefore, the unanalyzed assumption in Errico cannot be treated as binding precedent affirming automatic citizenship for children born under such circumstances.
+The citizenship of the children was not contested, and the Court conducted no analysis whatsoever of whether children born to immigrants in the country illegally were automatically citizens by virtue of the Fourteenth Amendment.
+It is well established that "[q]uestions which merely lurk in the record, neither brought to the attention of the court nor ruled upon, are not to be considered as having been so decided as to constitute precedents."
+Webster, 266 U.S. at 511.
+Therefore, the unanalyzed assumption in Errico cannot be treated as binding precedent.

 Moreover, even if otherwise, these cases show that, at most, the more expansive reading of Wong Kim Ark advanced by Respondents had begun to take root by the 1950s-more than a half century after the Wong Kim Ark decision and more than 80 years after adoption of the Fourteenth Amendment.
-They tell us little, therefore, about the original public meaning of the Fourteenth Amendment, particularly when the obiter dictum statements stand in such stark contrast to Supreme Court decisions in The Slaughter-House Cases and Elk v.
+They tell us little, therefore, about the original public meaning of the Fourteenth Amendment, particularly when the obiter dictum statements stand in such stark contrast to this Court's decisions in The Slaughter-House Cases and Elk v.
 Wilkins that were issued in much closer proximity to the adoption of the Amendment.